ceph/ceph/doc/man/8/rbd.rst

 :command:`mirror pool info` [*pool-name*]
   Show information about the pool or namespace mirroring configuration.
-  For both pools and namespaces, it includes the mirroring mode and remote namespace.
-For pools, it additionally includes the site name, peer UUID, mirror UUID, remote cluster name, and remote client name.
+  For both pools and namespaces, it includes the mirroring mode, mirror UUID and remote namespace.
+For pools, it additionally includes the site name, peer UUID, remote cluster name, and remote client name.

 :command:`mirror pool peer add` [*pool-name*] *remote-cluster-spec* Add a mirroring peer to a pool.